 The Huawei AIS (AI Image Synthesis) helps to get sharp images without a tripod at night.
 During our testing, we did not feel any need to use the Pro mode of the smartphone for long exposure shots as you can take the same quality image via default night mode.

 In comparison with auto mode, night mode takes in more light and illuminates the subject while controlling the light and preserving the original colors.

 If you look at the two images below, you can see that although Huawei P30 Pro’s camera has managed to take an image in the extreme low-light condition, you can see more details and better color reproduction in the photo taken with night mode.

-The following image was also taken in a completely unilluminated setting where even one’s eyes could not clearly see what P30 Pro captured.
+The following image was also taken in an entirely unilluminated setting where even one’s eyes could not see what P30 Pro captured.

 Interestingly, the camera has darkened the grass at the front, creating a realistic shade of the building on the ground while maintaining details of the main building as well as the one in the background.